 In military environments, reliability can never be in question.
-Gore provides military forces with failure-free apparel, cables, sealants and products - allowing military personnel to focus on their missions without concern for the reliability of their uniforms, equipment, vehicles and aircraft.
+Gore provides military personnel with failure-free apparel, cables and materials — allowing military personnel to focus on their missions without concern for the reliability of their uniforms, equipment, vehicles and aircraft.

 When lives are on the line, product performance can never be in question.
-From the uniforms servicemen/women wear and equipment they carry to the electronic systems in their vehicles and aircraft, products used in military environments must be beyond trustworthy — they must be life-saving.
+From the uniforms servicemen/women wear and equipment they carry to the electronic systems in their vehicles and aircraft, products used in tough military environments must be beyond trustworthy.
+They must be life-saving.

 At Gore, reliability is at the heart of product development.
-We engineer our products to pass any test they’ll encounter, whether it’s chemical exposure, repeated use, or extreme altitudes and temperatures.
-We know there are no harsher tests than those faced by soldiers; if a soldier can rely on a uniform made with durable Gore fabrics or electronic systems and structures containing Gore’s cables and materials, then anyone can.
+We engineer our products to pass any test they'll encounter, whether it's extreme altitudes and temperatures, chemical exposure or repeated use.
+We know there's no harsher tests than those faced by military forces.
+If a soldier can rely on a uniform made with durable Gore fabrics or electronic systems and structures containing Gore’s cables and materials, then anyone can.

-When it comes to critical gear and equipment, military forces know every Gore product is reliable where it really counts - in the field.
+When it comes to critical gear and electronic systems, military personnel know every Gore product is reliable where it counts: on land and in the air.

 Fabrics Suited for Soldiers